 The Department of Natural Resources and Environment sought feedback on proposed amendments to the Surveyors Act 2002 (the Act).
 The Act provides for the registration of surveyors with diverse specialist competencies; the regulation of the practice of registered surveyors engaged in surveys authorised or required under any Act, and other related matters.

-Aim of this Review
+Aim of the Review

-The aim of this review is to consider amendments to improve the effectiveness of the Act in ensuring surveys of legal interests in real property meet community requirements.
+The aim of the review is to consider amendments to improve the effectiveness of the Act in ensuring surveys of legal interests in real property meet community requirements.
 It is concerned with two issues, the first being the level of supervision that must be exercised by a registered land surveyor over non-registered person undertaking a survey of land, whilst the second deals with the publication of disciplinary outcomes imposed by the Director of Consumer Affairs.